Shushukang/Shushukang/README.md

 ## Hi there 👋

 I'm obtained a bachelor's degree in Korean Language and Literature

-\nI’m currently learning natural language processing.
+I’m currently learning natural language processing.

 <!--
 **Shushukang/Shushukang** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.